Venn diagram: Edwards–Venn diagrams

 Anthony William Fairbank Edwards constructed a series of Venn diagrams for higher numbers of sets by segmenting the surface of a sphere, which became known as Edwards–Venn diagrams.
 For example, three sets can be easily represented by taking three hemispheres of the sphere at right angles (x = 0, y = 0 and z = 0).
 A fourth set can be added to the representation, by taking a curve similar to the seam on a tennis ball, which winds up and down around the equator, and so on.
 The resulting sets can then be projected back to a plane, to give cogwheel diagrams with increasing numbers of teeth—as shown here.
 These diagrams were devised while designing a stained-glass window in memory of Venn.

 Other diagrams

+A set of 11 Euler diagrams illustrating the 11 exhaustive logical relations between two sets.
+Unlike Venn diagrams, which show all possible intersections, this representation focuses on the topological configurations possible between two regions.

 Edwards–Venn diagrams are topologically equivalent to diagrams devised by Branko Grünbaum, which were based around intersecting polygons with increasing numbers of sides.
 They are also two-dimensional representations of hypercubes.